 Vibe: no guilt, no stress, still memorable.

-Backup Plan A: Whale Season Day (Ocean Magic Without Snorkeling)
+Backup Plan A: Go Whale Watching

 - Do a whale watch (or simply enjoy whale spotting from shore in a safe area).

-→ Best Whale Watching in Maui - Listen for whale song (sometimes possible on calm days, even from shore).
+- Listen for whale song (sometimes possible on calm days, even from shore).

 - Maui Ocean Center (awesome with kids, great when it’s windy).